 What is Appropriated Retained Earning?

-In contrast, unappropriated retained earnings are part of retained earnings that are not classified for a specific or a particular use.
-Although the retained earnings are specified into various accounts, however, in case there is a case for liquidation, such accounts will have no meaning and all the retained amounts will be available to be paid to the creditors or shareholders.
+In contrast, unappropriated retained earnings are part of retained earnings that are not classified for a specific or particular use.
+Although the retained earnings are specified into various accounts, however, in case there is a case for liquidation, such accounts will have no meaning, and all the retained amounts will be available to be paid to the creditors or shareholders.

 List of Appropriated Retained Earnings Accounts

 - Product development

 - Stock buyback

 - Reserve for loan/ bond covenantsBond CovenantsCovenant refers to the borrower's promise to the lender, quoted on a formal debt agreement stating the former's obligations and limitations.
 It is a standard clause of the bond contracts and loan agreements. imposed by creditors or bondholders